MeerkatBoss/compiled-language/README.md

 ```

 The ELF file produced by TypoLang backend compiler contains two segments of type
-LOAD, which are loaded into memory upon execution.
+LOAD, which are loaded into memory before execution.
 The first segment can be
-read and executed and contains produced binary code.
-The second one can be read
+read and executed and contains binary code.
+The second one can be read from and
-from an written to and contains space reserved global variables.
+written to and contains space reserved for global variables.

-Produced ELF file contains four sections.
-The first one is empty and is required
+Additionally, the produced file contains four sections.
+The first one is empty
-by ELF standard.
-The second one is the `.text` section, containing executable
+and is required by ELF standard.
+The second one is the `.text` section,
-code.
-This section is contained within the first LOAD segment.
-Next is the
+containing executable code.
+This section is contained within the first LOAD
-`.bss` section, which occupies no actual space on disk, but its memory image has
+segment.
+Next is the `.bss` section, which occupies no actual space on disk, but
-the size enough to contain all global variables and is filled with zeros.
-This
+its memory image has the size enough to contain all global variables and is
-section is contained within the second LOAD segment.
-The last section is
+filled with zeros upon loading.
+This section is contained within the second LOAD
-`.strtab` - string table which contains names of all listed sections.
+segment.
+The last section is `.strtab` - string table which contains names of
+all listed sections.